queuejw/Neko11/README.md

  • You can use controls in app or add app to Device controls and play from there

- •

- // At the moment, the application is under development and does not yet boast a large number of functions.

 ## Downloads 📲
  Download latest release: https://github.com/queuejw/Neko11/releases